Therapist (“I”): Ales Zivkovic

 We treat each other with respect and as autonomous individuals.
 We will not judge or condemn each other or physically or verbally assault each other or others.
 We will be honest to each other.
 If you at some point tell a lie, you will find the most appropriate moment in the future when you are able to tell me that so that we have the chance to work on it in therapeutic space.

 You agree to attend sessions regularly and will endeavour not to miss more than two consecutive sessions at any point.
-Should your potential non-attendance become considerable, we will explore it in therapy for potential deeper meaning and discuss how to approach it.
+Should your potential non-attendance become considerable, we will explore it in therapy for potential ulterior meaning and discuss how to approach it.

 You will keep yourself, others, the environment and me safe.
 This means no matter how you feel, you will control your behaviour and not act violently or threaten with violence to anyone or anything.